There are five UNESCO World Heritage Sites in Thailand. Three of these sites are cultural and the remaining two are natural.

 Dong Phayayen-Khao Yai Forest Complex (2005)

 This is the first of two natural sites listed under the UNESCO World Heritage Sites in Thailand.
-This forest complex measure up to 230 kilometers in land area that consists of the Ta Phraya National Park along the Cambodian border and the Khao Yai National Park.
+This forest complex measures up to 230 kilometers in land area that consists of the Ta Phraya National Park along the Cambodian border and the Khao Yai National Park.
 There are over 800 fauna species, 392 bird species and 200 reptile species in the area.
 Hence, it is considered internationally important in protecting endangered and threatened species.
 The tropical forest ecosystem within the forest complex is also considered important, especially for the survival of these endangered animal species.

 Historic City of Ayutthaya (1991)